 Completed in outline form, this of a classical portico allowed Turner to show how geometric elevations make it difficult to read the relationships and distances between columns and walls.

-This is made particularly obvious when compared to the ground plan of the actual layout of the structure (D17140).
+This is made particularly obvious when this drawing is compared to a ground plan of the structure’s exact arrangements (see the diagram shown to the left).
 As the elevation is a direct and flat projection of the portico from the side, the viewer cannot see how many columns are along the front of the building.